Wedding photography styles explained: a guide to choosing a photographer

 Here I provide a guide on some basic information on the more popular and mainstream styles of wedding photography.
 The information may give you an idea on what to look for in wedding photography styles that you suit your tastes and personal preferences.

-You may be surprised how much each style contributes or influences how your photographs appear in your wedding album.
+Personally, I believe all wedding photography styles are important for a wedding day.
+And you may be surprised how much each style contributes or influences how your photographs appear in your wedding album.
 But at the end of it all, it really depends on you, what is important to you and how you wish your wedding day to be remembered.

 Traditional wedding photography